-Pursuant to the Founders Agreement, the Company issued 1,492,915 shares of common stock to Fortress on May 16, 2024 for the Annual Equity Fee, representing 2.5% of the fully diluted outstanding equity of Checkpoint on January 1, 2024.
-The Company did not have enough unreserved authorized shares under its certificate of incorporation on January 1, 2024 to issue the shares for the Annual Equity Fee.
-Therefore, in December 2023, Fortress and Checkpoint mutually agreed to defer the issuance until such time as certificate of incorporation has been amended in order to increase the number of authorized that may be issued thereunder.
-At the Company's 2024 Annual Meeting of Stockholders held on May 13, 2024, its stockholders approved an amendment to its certificate of incorporation to increase the number of authorized shares of common stock available to issue.
-Because the number of outstanding shares issuable to Fortress was determinable on January 1, 2024 prior to the issuance of the December 31, 2023 financial statements, the Company recorded approximately \$3.4 million in research and development expense and a credit to Common shares issuable - Founders Agreement during the year ended December 31, 2023.
+Pursuant to the Founders Agreement, the Company issued 2,386,808 shares of common stock to Fortress on January 1, 2025 for the Annual Equity Fee, representing 2.5% of the fully diluted outstanding equity of Checkpoint on January 1, 2025.
+Because the number of outstanding shares issuable to Fortress was determinable on January 1, 2025 prior to the issuance of the December 31, 2024 financial statements, the Company recorded approximately \$7.6 million in research and development expense and a credit to Common shares issuable - Founders Agreement during the year ended December 31, 2024.